 2. Through the My Rutgers Portal

-Engineering Students Transfer Advising and Registration (ESTAR) Days
+Engineering Student Transfer Advising and Registration (STAR) Days

-All incoming SOE transfer students transferring from outside of Rutgers-New Brunswick are required to attend an ESTAR Day.
-For the Fall 2020 incoming class ESTAR will be a live virtual event on WebEx and you will be specifically invited to a day and time dependent on your major and when you confirmed your admission.
-At the ESTAR day, you will
+All incoming SOE transfer students transferring from outside of Rutgers-New Brunswick are required to attend a STAR Day.
+For the Fall 2021 incoming class STAR will be a live virtual event on WebEx and you will be specifically invited to a day and time dependent on your major and when you confirmed your admission.
+At the STAR day, you will

 - receive an official transfer evaluation and see your curriculum in our Degree Navigator web application;

 - consult with an academic advisor about your progress;